Canongate Bridge: Description

-The Canongate Bridge was built as a road bridge and it has refuges where pedestrians can stand safely whilst heavy traffic passed.
-The bridge was the main access into the town but it has been closed to motorised traffic for some years.

-The bridge is now within the town's conservation area and many of the surrounding buildings are listed.
-At one end is Duck Row and the Piper's House and at the other the houses of Bridge End.
+The bridge, which is no longer open to road vehicles, is within the Jedburgh's conservation area and many of the surrounding buildings are listed.
+At one end is Duck Row and the Piper's House.

 Flooding

 The Jed Water is liable to flood, so the river levels are monitored near the bridge.
 The depth is usually between 0.37 and 2.33 metres deep but it has been as deep as 3.5m which it reached in January 2016.
 In 2020 there was a problem when the flood defences near the bridge were breached by debris in one storm just before another storm hit.
 Luckily repairs were made and serious flooding was avoided.